slavaim/riscv-notes/linux/memory_areas_on_boot.md

-On boot the kernel has the following memory areas
+On boot the kernel has the following memory areas required for code execution
 - vmlinux ELF code and data sections mapped by the bootloader
 - the page tables for virtual memory support created by the bootloader
 - initial stack